 Most of the symptoms subside by week two after the last dose.
 However, post-acute withdrawal symptoms like cravings, anxiety, and depression can come and go for weeks, months, or even years after.
 This is why follow-up treatment for heroin addiction is an important part of recovery.

-Factors that Affect the Heroin Withdrawl Timeline
+Factors That Affect the Heroin Withdrawal Timeline

 The heroin withdrawal timeline is not a one-size-fits-all.
 Various factors determine the severity of the symptoms and the length of the process.
 They include: